adobe/aem-forms-headless-components/packages/react-spectrum/README.md

-# React Components For Headless Adaptive Forms
+# React Spectrum Components For Headless Adaptive Forms
-The document provides detailed information on React Components that you can use to render [Headless Adaptive Form](https://experienceleague.adobe.com/docs/experience-manager-headless-adaptive-forms/using/overview.html?lang=en).
+The document provides detailed information on React Spectrum Components that you can use to render [Headless Adaptive Form](https://experienceleague.adobe.com/docs/experience-manager-headless-adaptive-forms/using/overview.html?lang=en).
 To learn about the capabilties of Headless Adaptive Forms, see [Overview of Headless Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-headless-adaptive-forms/using/overview.html?lang=en)

 ## Demo Link
   [Demo](coming soon)